Michael Healy-Rae: Killarney scenes would not have happened if pubs were open

 What had happened on Saturday night was not representative of what happens in Kerry, Mr Healy-Rae told RTÉ radio’s Morning Ireland.

-“Killarney is an extremely well policed and managed town, we do not have instances like this on any type of occurrence, that is not a regular type of occurrence.
+“Killarney is an extremely well policed and managed town, we do not have instances like this on any type of occurrence, that is not a regular type of occurrence,” he said.

 Mr Healy-Rae said the incident on Saturday night did not occur inside a pub.
 “This was not inside any public premises, because our publicans that are opened they run exceptionally efficient businesses, very well controlled, they are adhering to all the guidelines and they’re doing everything correctly.”